Line of sight, azimuth angle bearing and great circle distance calculator

-Overwrite the default numbers in the bright blue boxes below with the latitude or longitude of your location.
-Input positive numbers only ( e.g. 0 to 360 deg ).
+Overwrite the default numbers in the blue boxes below with the latitude or longitude of your location.
+Input positive numbers only (e.g. 0 to 360 deg).

 If you have a GPS receiver the display may be Longitude 117 degrees and 29.842 minutes.
-In this case put the numbers in the first two boxes below and put a figure 0 (i.e. zero) in the seconds box.
-If you have a GPS receiver display like 117 degrees and 29 minutes and 50.5 seconds then put the numbers in all three boxes below as shown with the default numbers.
+In this case use the first two blue boxes above and put figure 0 (i.e. zero) in the seconds box.
+If you have a GPS receiver display like 117 degrees and 29 minutes and 50.5 seconds then put the numbers in all three blue boxes above in the same manner as shown with the default numbers.

 On many GPS receivers it is possible to switch the latitude-longitude display settings format.
 Investigate your GPS options and if you can get the display into decimal degrees like 117.4974 degrees, then you do not need to use this calculator.

-Any problems or comments, or reports of copyright infringement, please e-mail me Eric Johnston This calculator is copyright © 2005.
-2013 Satellite Signals Ltd
+Any problems or comments, or reports of copyright infringement, please e-mail me Eric Johnston This calculator is copyright (c) 2005 - 2021 Satellite Signals Ltd

 Original : 16 March 2005.